microsoft/promptflow/docs/how-to-guides/develop-a-flex-flow/class-based-flow.md

 ## Batch run with YAML

-User can batch run a flex flow.
+User can batch run a flow.
 Flow init function's param is supported by `init` parameter.

 ::::{tab-set}
 :::{tab-item} CLI